rust-lang/rfcs/text/3127-trim-paths.md

 1. **Privacy**. `release` binaries may be distributed, and anyone could then see the builder's local OS account username.
-   Additionally, some CI (such as [GitLab CI](https://docs.gitlab.com/runner/best_practice/#build-directory)) checks out the repo under a path where it may include things that really aren't meant to be public.
+   Additionally, some CI (such as [GitLab CI](https://docs.gitlab.com/runner/best_practice/#build-directory)) checks out the repo under a path where non-public information is included.
 Without sanitising the path by default, this may be inadvertently leaked.
 2. **Build reproducibility**.
 We would like to make it easier to reproduce binary equivalent builds.
-While it is not required to maintain reproducibility across different environments, removing environment-sensitive information from the build will increase tolerance on the inevitable environment differences when trying to verify builds.
+While it is not required to maintain reproducibility across different environments, removing environment-sensitive information from the build will increase the tolerance on the inevitable environment differences.
+This helps with build verification, as well as producing deterministic builds when using a distributed build system.

 ## Handling sysroot paths
 At the moment, paths to the source files of standard and core libraries, even when they are present, always begin with a virtual prefix in the form